DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Price

-Most of the price increases come down to image quality – and especially resolution – but if the rest of your streaming setup does not support UHD imagery, then it’s not worth paying money for a capture card that can record videos in 4K.
+Most of the price increases come down to image quality – and especially resolution – but if the rest of your streaming setup does not support UHD imagery, it’s not worth paying for a capture card that can record videos in 4K.

 If you are still deciding or know for certain that you are just going to stream a few games for friends, go for the affordable option.